 - To create a gradient with a gradient slider for every selected object, click in the artboard where you want the gradient to start, and Alt-drag (Windows) or Option-drag (macOS) to where you want the gradient to end.
 You can then adjust the different gradient sliders for the different objects.
 (Multiple gradient sliders are only created for simple paths.)

-You can modify gradients by adding colors to create multicolor gradients, and by adjusting gradient stops and midpoints.
-It’s a good idea to fill an object with the gradient you plan to adjust, so that you can preview the effect on the object while you adjust the gradient.
+You can modify gradients by adding colors to create multicolor gradients, and by adjusting color stops and midpoints.
+It’s a good idea to fill an object with the gradient you plan to

 Do one of the following: